microsoft/ContextualSP/SchemaTranslation/README.md

 # Schema Translation

-This repository is the official implementation of our paper [Translating Headers of Tabular Data: A Pilot Study of Schema Translation](https://aclanthology.org/2021.emnlp-main.5.pdf).
+This repository contains code and data from our paper [Translating Headers of Tabular Data: A Pilot Study of Schema Translation](https://aclanthology.org/2021.emnlp-main.5.pdf).

-If you find our code useful for you, please consider citing our paper.
+If you find our code or data useful for you, please consider citing our paper.

 ```bib
 @inproceedings{zhu-etal-2021-translating,